moorejacob2017/OmenEye/README.md

 ### Sqlite Database Output
 The crawl results are stored in an SQLite3 database, providing a versatile and lightweight format for data analysis.
 This database can be easily integrated with a wide range of tools to examine the crawl's outcome and further process the collected information.
-The Database scheme is as follows:
+The database schema is as follows:

 ```
 -----------------------[Output Database Schema]-----------------------